odyvarv/ting/etc/spec/SPECIFICATION.md

 make friendly, public conversations.

 # Login screen
+The Ting login system is somewhat peculiar in that it does not involve any passwords.
+This is for usability purposes.
+Ting users are authenticated by having their machine remember their credentials when they register and when they login.
+Registering is done by entering only a username.

+If a user wants to keep their username, they only have to enter an e-mail address.
+This e-mail address is later used to recover their account if they have wiped their login credentials.

 The Login screen consists of only a modal window with the heading "Ting", a textbox and a button.